BY IRENE SANCIMINO – 29/10/2018

 I had to create a “my space” where I could feel comfortable to concentrate and study.

-The following day I bought a desk on Argos and asked James to build it in the spare bedroom; it wasn’t that happy but I have got my study corner now! 🙂
+The following day I bought a desk on Argos and asked James to build it in the spare bedroom; he wasn’t that happy but I have got my study corner now! 🙂

 Now that you have your comfy corner you may want to: